 LeachMod will calculate the capillary rise and reduce the potential

-evapotranspiration to an actual evapotranspiration that, although the
+evapotranspiration to an actual evapotranspiration, although the

-reduction may diminish by the capillary rise.
+reduction may be diminished by the capillary rise.

 LeachMod can also take into account upward seepage from the aquifer